 Arts and Media

 Chair: Linda Webster BH330 797.5376

 Faculty: Robert Alford BH316 797.5283

 La Wanda Blakeney BH354 797.5051

 Allen Garcie BH126 795.4253

 Trey Gibson BH315 797.5081

 Ronald Hooper BH122 795.4204

 Mary Jarzabek BH318 797.5318

 Jason Mackowiak BH124 797.5313

-Raffaele Scaduto-Mendola BH353 795.2477

-The student majoring in Fine Arts must complete a minimum of 57 semester hours of art includes 30 hours of core requirements and 27 hours of elective work at the 300 level or above.
+The student majoring in Fine Arts (BA) must complete a minimum of 63 semester hours of art that includes 33 hours of core requirements and 30 hours of elective work at the 300 level or above.
 The curriculum includes a selection of courses that leads to a better understanding of the role of art in human history; a basic knowledge of visual principles, media, and techniques utilized in studio practices; and ample electives in art to enable the student, with faculty guidance, to select a studio area for advanced creative work.
 It should be understood that the degree offered is a BA degree in Fine Arts and that the Department of Arts and Media may retain any work written or created as a course requirement.